View Document

 Section 6 - Procedures

-Part A - Key Requirements
+Part A - Quality Assurance of Assessment

-(7) Schools must retain evidence of all quality assurance activities for a minimum of four years from the conclusion of an activity.
-This evidence is normally included with documentation associated with subject reviews completed by Subject Coordinators at the conclusion of each teaching period.
+(10) Schools must retain evidence of all quality assurance activities for a minimum of four years from the conclusion of an activity.

 Validation of Assessment

-(9) The validation of individual assessment activities and tools must ensure that:
+(11) The validation of individual assessment activities and tools must ensure that:

-1. assessment tasks align with subject intended learning outcomes;
+1. assessment tasks align with Subject Intended Learning Outcomes;

 2. tasks are underpinned by appropriate expectations in relation to year level, weighting and subject content;